Hamshary1000/customer_churn/README.md

 # 🏦 Sid Bank - Customer Churn Prediction App

-An interactive machine learning app designed to help **Sid Bank** identify and prevent customer churn.
-It provides business users with actionable insights and a predictive tool to improve retention.
+An end-to-end data science app built for **Sid Bank** to predict and analyze customer churn using machine learning and interactive dashboards.
+It enables business users to explore churn drivers and take informed, proactive retention actions.

 ---